SNCFdevelopers/bootstrap-sncf/templates/docs/4.0/getting-started/introduction.md

 Stay up to date on the development of Bootstrap and reach out to the community with these helpful resources.

+- Share & learn with the others developers of SNCF [lien à définir](lien)
 - Follow [@getbootstrap on Twitter](https://twitter.com/getbootstrap).
 - Read and subscribe to [The Official Bootstrap Blog]({{ site.blog }}).
 - Join [the official Slack room]({{ site.slack }}).